How to Remove a Domain Controller That No Longer Exists

 2. Expand the Sites container.

-3. Locate the orphaned DC under its respective site.
+3. Find the orphaned DC in its respective site.

 Step 6: Verify Cleanup

-1. Run the following command to ensure the domain no longer references the orphaned DC:
+1. Run this command to make sure the domain no longer references the orphaned DC:

-2. Check DNS and ADUC to confirm the DC has been removed.
+2. Check DNS and ADUC to confirm that the DC has been successfully removed.

 Troubleshooting Tips

-• Ensure network connectivity to the active DC.
+• First, make sure you have a solid network connection to the active DC.

-• Verify your credentials have the required permissions.
+• Double-check that your credentials have the necessary permissions.

-• Use Active Directory Users and Computers to forcefully delete the orphaned DC object.
+• Use Active Directory Users and Computers to forcefully remove the orphaned DC object.

-• Restart the AD services and retry metadata cleanup.
+• Restart the AD services and give the metadata cleanup another shot.

-• Manually delete them and flush the DNS cache using ipconfig /flushdns.
+• Go ahead and manually delete them, then flush the DNS cache by running ipconfig /flushdns.

 Conclusion